orcestra-campaign/mqtt_spec/mqtt_spec.md

-# EUREC4A MQTT broker message specification
+# ORCESTRA MQTT broker message specification

 ## General

-The [EUREC4A](https://www.eurec4a.eu) MQTT broker is intended to exchange various pieces of live information during the EUREC4A field campaign.
+The [ORCESTRA](https://www.orcestra-campaign.org) MQTT broker is intended to exchange various pieces of live information during the ORCESTRA field campaign.

 ## Messages
 All messages are encoded as JSON.
 Timestamps are given in UTC and encoded according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 Any physical quantities must be given in terms of the appropriate [SI base units](https://en.wikipedia.org/wiki/SI_base_unit) if not designated otherwise.